scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

    **unfamiliar with programming** and library usage.
 2. A group of scientists want to **collaboratively explore** different methods for time-series analysis.
-3. A scientist is unfamiliar with time-series analysis, and wants to **learn** how to apply various methods to her data, using **industry best practices**.
+3. A scientist is unfamiliar with time-series analysis, and wants to **learn** how to apply various methods to their data, using **industry best practices**.

 .. figure:: architecture